 What kind of fluorescent lamps can be recycled?

 - Compact fluorescent bulbs (CFLs) (spiral light bulbs)

 - Linear fluorescent bulbs from tanning booths, black lights, grow lamps, etc.

 - HID lights such as mercury vapor, metal halide, etc.

 Some hardware stores in New Hampshire and Vermont will accept bulbs and tubes from residential customers at no charge.
 Home Depot takes CFLs which are the small spiral fluorescent bulbs.
 Ask at the service desk.
 They do not accept the tubes.
 Also, most towns have their own collection programs for fluorescent bulbs and ballasts.
 It is much less expensive for your town if you take spent bulbs and ballasts to their transfer station than to bring them to a HHW collection.
-Municipalities may sign on to the through the Department of Environmental Services for bulb and ballast collection and recycling, or they can contact any of the vendors on this list.
+Municipalities may sign on to the Department of Environmental Services contract for bulb and ballast collection and recycling, or they can contact any of the vendors on this list.

 Clean Up of Broken Fluorescent Bulb

 Click here to learn what to do if you break a fluorescent bulb or tube.